JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 ## We have Cable TV, Antenna Hookups, Telephone, WIFI, and Ethernet fed to our units.
+### Our systems are very well designed and very organized.
+Most of us will (should?) only use WIFI.

+-  Using WIFI only makes things very simple.
+Connect your gadgets and go.
+Usually things will "just work"!<br><br>
+-  **Since our WIFI and wired Ethernet Internet systems do not talk to each other, there are complications you might notice if you use a combination of wired and wireless gadgets.**
+   -  Your wired computer may not see your printer.
+   -  Your IOT devices (Internet of Things - Gadgets like wireless speakers, home control systems, etc) might be invisible to wired devices like computers or ethernet connected TV's.
+-  **You will need your own wireless router hooked to your unit's ethernet system to make it all work together.**<br>
+-  The easiest way is to replace the Ethernet switch with your router.
+   -  Use the router's WIFI instead of AppleWood's while at home.
+   -  Connect your wired Ethernet devices to your routers extra ports.
+-  Technical information about Ethernet and WIFI is included below.
+It will help you figure out where to hook your own router.
+-  IF you intend to used only WIFI, the rest of this document is probably TLDR: (Too Long, Don't Read)
+   -  If not - read on, or ask someone in the TECH Special Interest Group for help!
+(We are glad to do so.)

+* * *

+### Our "wired" internet and cable TV are documented below.
 -  There are five "wires" coming from a "secret room" (Called a Lan Closet or Splicing Chamber) -somewhere in the building- that bring those services to a set of little distribution panels in a plastic wall cabinet our laundry rooms.
    -  High voltage is locally distributed through a "fuse box", low voltage locally uses a "Distribution Cabinet" or "Distribution Panel".
       -  The technicians that hooked up our services are called "Low Voltage Techs".